 One of the assumptions about the way latent heat is radiated into space, is “deep convection”.
 Like the standard greenhouse theory that was described in chapter 9, this suggests that the main radiation into space is from high in the atmosphere, near or even above the tropopause.

 I have always had my doubts about that.
-There is hardly any water vapour and a very low concentration of CO2 at that height, so how can so much energy be disposed of, with so few GHG molecules?
+As discussed in chapter 9 there is hardly any water vapour and a very low concentration of CO2 at that height, and temperatures are extremely low.
+With radiation decreasing with the 4th power of the temperature, how can so much energy be disposed of, with so few GHG molecules, at so low temperatures?

 The Hadley Cells: the worlds cooling engine

-As Willis Eschenbach explained so clearly in his presentation in ICCC4 in 2010, the world has a powerful thermostat, consisting of the tenthousands of daily tropical storms in the intertropical conversion zone.
+As Willis Eschenbach explained so clearly in his presentation at the ICCC4 in 2010, the earth might have a powerful thermostat, consisting of the tenthousands of daily tropical thunderstorms.

 Convection cells analysed